Fransua0206/KML-Visualizer/README.md

 ## Overview
 This is an app designed to allow the import of KML files in order to visualize the shapes in those files.
-I have developed it as a tool to visualize the necessary shapes for [WEBEYE](https://webeye.ivao.aero) before uploading them to the main servers.
+I have developed it as a tool to visualize the necessary shapes for [IVAO Webeye](https://webeye.ivao.aero) before uploading them to the main servers.

 ### Technologies
 The app uses [Next.js 13](https://nextjs.org) and [OpenLayers](https://openlayers.org)